-As of March 31, 2023, we had 330 employees after excluding those terminated in October 2022 as part of the reduction in force announced in August 2022.
-We may encounter difficulties in managing the size of our operations to support our continuing development activities and potential commercialization of our product candidates by our partners.
+As of June 30, 2023, we had 317 employees.
+We may encounter difficulties in managing the size of our operations to support our continuing development activities and the commercialization of our product and potential commercialization of our product candidates by our partners.
 As our development and commercialization plans and strategies continue to evolve, or as a result of any future acquisitions, we must continue to improve our managerial, operational, financial and other procedures and processes to manage the size our of operations.
 Our management, personnel and systems currently in place may not be adequate to support any future growth.
 Future growth would impose significant added responsibilities on members of management, including: